notelai/notelai.github.io/_posts/2020-09-10-Install-github-fails-in-conda-environment.md

 ~~~
 Note in the example above, I installed unzip via conda.
 On a system that has unzip, I usually use options(unzip = "/usr/bin/unzip").

-Is there anyway to automatically configure these environment variables for the conda installation of R?
-In other words, without resorting to .Renviron or .Rprofile, which would also affect the system installation of R.